-Designing mixed settings learning programmes
+Designing mixed-settings learning programmes

-Designing mixed settings learning programmes
+Designing mixed-settings learning programmes

 Strong partnerships are essential in enabling students to successfully combine school-based NCEA learning with part-time tertiary or workplace-based learning.
-When these programmes work well, they help students to gain the knowledge, skills and competencies that enable them to experience success at school and in further education and employment.
+When these programmes work well, they help students to gain the knowledge, skills and competencies that enable them to experience success at school or kura and in further education and employment.

-Building partnerships between secondary, tertiary and ITOs
+Building partnerships between secondary and tertiary organisations

-• What possible new partnerships could be formed?
-Who else do we need to include to deliver the programme effectively?
-How would new partnerships create benefits for our students?
+• What possible new partnerships could be formed to deliver the programme effectively and create additional benefits for your ākonga?

 What is required for this learning to be effective?